alexandershaw4/aoptim/README.md

 [X,F] = AO(fun,x0,V,[0],[maxit],[inner_loop],[Q],[crit],[min_df],[is_mimo],[ordr],[log],[obj])

-fun = function handle.
-x0  = parameter start points - i.e. fun(x).
+fun = function handle to system of equations x0  = parameter start points - i.e. fun(x0).
 Can be a vector if fun is a system.
-V   = A step size/variance for each element of x0.
+V   = width of the distirbution for each element of x0 (& also step size).
 If unsure, try 1/8ths. y   = the real data to fit, when model fitting.
 If fun returns the error to be minimised, set to 0.

 maxit = (optional) max number of iterations, default 128.